TheGoodlike13/liberty_or_death/README.md

 seems like a "real" thing, not "made up", I guess this is also a thing?
 Whatever.

 My point is, what the hell are we doing here?
 How on earth am I supposed to set this up?
-So I need to have an account on the linux VM?
+So I need to have an account on the Linux VM?
 And then use the information from there?
 Or am I supposed to use the LDAP system as my account management system, and then set this up?
 Which comes first?
 Chicken?
 Egg?
 Ham?
 Cranberry juice?
 Fuck it.
 I'll just use my existing account and see what happens.
 What's the worst that could happen, amirite?